ParamJani21/All-In-One-Bug-Bounty-Tools/README.md

 # All In One Bug Bounty Tools

-All In One Bug Bounty Tools is a script to install the most popular tools used to automate tasks while looking for vulnerabilities for a bug bounty program.
+All In One Bug Bounty Tools is a simple script to automate installation of mostly used tools used in bug bounty programs, to automate tasks while looking for vulnerabilities.

 # Tools